Adam-Clrk/rolebot/README.md

 # Discord Rolebot
-A discord bot written in [Go](https://golang.org/).
-Assign a role to a user when they add a reaction to a message.
+A simple discord bot written in [Go](https://golang.org/).
+It assigns a role to a user when they add a reaction to a specific message.

 <img src="screenshots/1.jpg" width="300"> <img src="screenshots/2.jpg" width="300">